lrtorres/Runtime-classpath-reload/README.md

 dynamicLibReload
 ================

-Class for dynamically reloading the library path within a running Java thread.
+Reload the Java library path of a program during runtime.